Specifyapp/configurations-examples/examples/vanilla-css/README.md

 2. Create your CSS `@font-face` declarations to import your font files

 ### all-design-tokens-and-assets
 This configuration is the most complete one.
-It is written in JavaScript and will get the Specify repository and the personal access token through environment variables.
+It is written JavaScript and will get the Specify repository and the personal access token from the environment variables in the `.env` file located at the root of this repository.

 This configuration helps you generate specific CSS files containing your:
 - colors